 Jesus also taught, "You did not choose Me, but I chose you and appointed you that you should go and bear fruit" (John 15:16).
 HWA also wrote,

 I thank God that he has organized this present work of his so thoroughly that regardless of the outcome of my present illness, the work will continue right on to the Second Coming of Christ (HWA Letter dated 12/23/85).

-Thus it seems clear that Mr. Armstrong felt that he was the leader of the Philadelphia era, but that if he died prior to the time of the end, that he considered that the Church should continue to preach the gospel to the world!
+Thus it seems clear that Herbert W. Armstrong felt that he was the leader of the Philadelphia era, but that if he died prior to the time of the end, that he considered that the Church should continue to preach the gospel to the world!

 Laodicea means 'the people decide', 'justice of the people, or something similar.
 Apparently the works of the Laodiceans are lukewarm because they have decided some things are more important than being part of the major organized effort to get the full Gospel out to the world (Revelation 3:14-16)--some believe the subject is makeup, others 'sacred names', others calendar issues, others Church government, and others, a variety or combination of matters.
 One anti-makeup individual admitted to me that even if the Philadelphia faithful became totally intolerant of makeup, that anti-makeup critics would probably find some reason to not to support the gospel proclamation efforts--this, sadly, supports my basic belief that the Laodiceans simply reject Philadelphia era governance.
 He also basically said that the Gospel is still being preached, mainly by the existence of writings from HWA--that of course is NOT close to what HWA ever intended or stated.